Glossary of financial aid termsABCDEFG H I J K LMNOP Q RSTUV W X Y Z

 The term gross refers to an overall total, excluding deductions.
 Gross income, for example, is a student's total income without taxes or other items deducted from it.
-The gross amount of a student's Federal Stafford Loan or PLUS Loan, is the full amount they borrowed, including loan fees (1.072-4.288%).
+The gross amount of the Federal Stafford Loan or PLUS Loan is the full amount a student borrows, including loan fees (0-4.292%).

 - I -